National Army (Ireland): Uniforms

 Wedding of Major Michael Joseph Bishop and Patricia Foley, 1924.
 "Major" Bishop (ranks were not fully standardised in the 1920s) was actually a colonel, as indicated by the three dark bands on his collar.

 The National Army officer's uniform was made of dark green serge and worn with a Sam Browne belt.
 The ordinary volunteer's uniform was a similar pattern, worn with British 1908 pattern webbing.
 A greatcoat was issued for bad weather.
 All ranks wore brown boots and leggings.
 The cap badge and buttons of the Irish Volunteers and the pre-Independence IRA were worn, in recognition of the National Army's origins.

 Rank markings

-Rank markings were coloured cloth cuff bands and coloured diamond shaped cloth cap badge backing.